 Anna started out as an MIT rocket scientist and is now an entrepreneur, author, speaker, and consultant.
-You can read her blog here, check out the flying car company she co-founded, Terrafugia, and follow her on Facebook and Twitter.
+You can read her blog here, check out the flying car company she co-founded, Terrafugia, learn about her community UAM work, and follow her on Facebook, LinkedInand Twitter.

 It’s easy to let your bylaws be a bunch of legal boilerplate that doesn’t seem particularly relevant to the daily functioning of your organization.
 But they can also form the underpinnings of either dysfunction or of the authority and process that can mature and streamline things for years to come.